ibm-cloud-docs/satellite/locations.md

       </tbody>
     </table>

 3. Verify that your location is created and wait for the location **Status** to change to `action required`.
-When you create the location, a location control plane master is deployed to the zone that you selected during location creation.
+When you create the location, a location control plane master is deployed to the metro that you selected during location creation.
 During this process, the **Status** of the location shows `deploying`.
 When the master is fully deployed and you can now add compute capacity to your location to complete the setup of the {{site.data.keyword.satelliteshort}} control plane, the **Status** changes to `action required`.
    ```
    ibmcloud sat location ls
    ```